openvinotoolkit/open_model_zoo/models/intel/person-detection-0100/description/person-detection-0100.md

 ## Use Case and High-Level Description

-This is a pedestrian detector for the Retail scenario.
-It is based on MobileNetV2 backbone with two SSD heads from 1/16 and 1/8 scale feature maps and clustered prior boxes for 256x256 resolution.
+This is a person detector that is based on MobileNetV2 backbone with two SSD heads from 1/16 and 1/8 scale feature maps and clustered prior boxes for 256x256 resolution.